mysociety/fixmystreet/customising/templates.md

 messages to send out.
 You can override these in a similar way: look in the `templates/email` directory and you'll see cobrands overriding the templates in `templates/email/default`.

+For example, many of the email templates themselves use the small `site-name.txt` and `signature.txt` templates, so you may want to override these (by copying them from `templates/email/default` into your own cobrand's directory within `templates/email`, and editing them) even if you're not changing anything else.